 Fun Fact: Jennie has been an adult student herself over the years.
 In fact, she earned her doctorate of ministry in semiotics & future studies, her doctorate of philosophy in English, her Master of Fine Arts degree in creative writing, and her Bachelor of Arts degree in journalism.
 Whew!

-I’m proud that George Fox’s Adult Degree Program has a 90% completion rate, and that’s because we make sure our students are fully known through conversations like that.
+I’m proud that George Fox’s Accelerated Online Degree program has a 90% completion rate, and that’s because we make sure our students are fully known through conversations like that.
 I understand that folks are coming from a variety of backgrounds, and supporting students in their lives beyond the classroom is extremely gratifying to me.

 Plus, if you are starting to get behind in your schoolwork, we have a team — including a registrar, our admissions team, online program directors, and myself — and every week, we talk about individual students and how we can best support them.
 We usually notice someone who is struggling within a week, and immediately begin encouraging them and designing a plan for them to get caught up.